tigerbeetle/tigerbeetle/docs/start.md

   as well as talks from the Systems Distributed conference.
 We also stream on [Twitch](https://www.twitch.tv/tigerbeetle), with recordings duplicated to YouTube.
 - [𝕏](https://twitter.com/TigerBeetleDB) is good for smaller updates, and word-of-mouth historical trivia you won't learn elsewhere!
+Or [Bluesky](https://bsky.app/profile/tigerbeetle.com), if that's your preference.
-- [GitHub](https://github.com/tigerbeetle/tigerbeetle) --- if you want to keep closer to the source!
+- [GitHub](https://github.com/tigerbeetle/tigerbeetle) to stay close to the source!